Solo hiking can mean hiking alone or it can mean joining a group as a solo to hike.

 Unlike packing for a normal trip, a destination that will involve a lot of hiking requires more meticulous packing.
 I suggest that you start a week before you leave.
 Scrutinize every little thing that you're going to carry and take pieces (and weight) away from it day after day.

-For details on selecting and packing your backpack, read Backpacking Solo: Your Complete Guide for a Great Budget Trip.
+For details on selecting and packing your backpack, read Backpacking Solo: How to Plan an Exhilarating & Safe Budget Trip.

 You don't have to take on Mount Everest to enjoy a spectacular hike.
 You don't have to walk across England to experience that country's walking culture.

-Hiking and walking are available to all at just about any fitness level.
+Hiking and walking are available at just about any fitness level.
 However, it's important to know your own strength and stamina so that you plan a successful trip.

 There are so many spectacular hiking destinations in the world.
 Here are just a few posts that will give you information on hiking in specific locations.
 Most are about day hikes.